seanh/seanh.github.io/_posts/2020-12-27-copy-and-paste-in-tmux.md

 and your terminal emulator probably copies selected text into the primary selection.
 But if you do have mouse mode enabled then you need tmux-yank in order for mouse selections to be copied.

+In most apps <kbd>Middle Mouse Button</kbd> pastes from the primary selection.
+In tmux if you have mouse mode enabled you have to hold down <kbd>Shift</kbd> while middle mouse clicking (to send the middle-mouse-click through to your terminal emulator, not to tmux).
+See [Pasting from the primary selection](#pasting-from-the-primary-selection) below for a fix.

 In most terminal emulators double-clicking the <kbd>Left Mouse Button</kbd> on a word will select that word and copy it into the primary selection, and triple- clicking will select a whole line.
 To get this working in tmux add this to your `~/.tmux.conf` (requires `xsel` to be installed):